 Both Julius and Kristin have prepared themselves rigorously for their current roles as your hosts and guides.
-Julius and Kristin are both trained as Wilderness First Responders (trained and certified by Wilderness Medical Consultants).
+Julius and Kristin are both trained as Wilderness First Responders.
 Both have completed Canadian firearms safety courses.

-Julius has also been trained in surviving hostile environments, has a license to operate boats, a commercial pilot’s license, a raft-guiding license and has trained and certified as a full bear-viewing guide (certified by the Commercial Bear-Viewing Association of British Columbia).
-Between the two of them, Julius and Kristin speak fluent English, Russian, Hungarian and Estonian as well as basic German, French (and Pashto).
+Julius has been trained in surviving hostile environments, has a license to operate boats, a commercial pilot’s license, a raft-guiding license and has certified as a full bear-viewing guide (certified by the Commercial Bear-Viewing Association of British Columbia).
+Between the two of them, Julius and Kristin speak fluent English, Russian, Hungarian and Estonian as well as more basic German, French (and some Pashto).